brettinternet/cluster/README.md

 ## Software

 Setup and usage is inspired heavily by [this homelab gitops template](https://github.com/onedr0p/flux-cluster-template) and the [k8s-at-home](https://github.com/k8s-at-home) community.
 You can find similar setups with the [k8s at home search](https://nanne.dev/k8s-at-home-search/).
-Historical revisions of this repository had rootless Podman containers deployed with ansible as systemd units, and a single-node docker compose orchestration before that.
+See my other [homelab](https://github.com/brettinternet/homelab) setups.

 Looking for a simpler devops experience?
 Checkout my docker deployment at [brettinternet/homelab](https://github.com/brettinternet/homelab).